WilhelmOks/JoyRant/README.md

 ## Goals

-* The first goal of this project is to provide the functionality to browse through rants, write comments, ++/-- (vote), and report.
+* The first goal of this project is to provide the functionality to browse through rants, write comments, ++/-- (vote), and favorite/unfavorite rants.
 * A "Notif" screen to see ++'s, Mentions, and so on.
 * Then, I want to provide the functionality to create rants and other types of posts and upload images.

+The first version of the app should provide a better experience for the main and most frequently used functions of the app.

 Secondary functions like editing the own profile may be added later but are not considered high priority at the moment.

-This should also run on macOS (thanks to SwiftUI) but I haven't tested it and it's not a priority.

 ## Motivation